Toby-Leeder/CSPFastpages/_posts/2023-01-06-stupidruby.md

 # Introduction
 Essentially the issue to my understanding is mac has a default ruby version which isn't compatiable for our uses.
 This isn't bad, but the problem arises when you want to switch to a different version of ruby.
 You need to change the path which your system uses for ruby.
 The way I did this was using Chruby.
 Chruby is a ruby manager which allows you to change which version of ruby you want.
 It's kind of overkill for our purposes, but it was the only thing I could get to work.

+There are multiple prominent ruby managers and all of them will probably work.
+This is how to set up Chruby, but if you would like to look on your own for rvm or rbenv or something else entirely then you definitely can.
+Chruby is the simplest to use and understand.

 # What do you do

 ## Step 1: Install brew and upgrade brew